How to Get Sober and Stay Sober

 Are you a “creature of habit”?
 Probably, the answer is yes.
 Most humans are.
 You tend to get comfortable with certain habits and routines and stick with them.
 Even if your life seems chaotic and unpredictable on the surface – which can definitely be the case with people in the throes of a substance abuse disorder – you probably have certain routines and habits.
-You may hang out with the same people or go to the same places all the time, for example.
+For example, you may hang out with the same people or go to the same places all the time.

 Luckily, while humans might be creatures of habit, they’re also highly adaptable to change.
 You might be surprised by what you can get used to, even if it feels foreign or uncomfortable for you at first.
 One of the first things that can help you to get sober and stay that way is to change your habits and routines.
 Chances are, if you’re using substances regularly, you’re visiting places where those substances are sold, hanging out with people who use the same substances, or both.
-For example, if you’re an alcoholic, you probably have bars or liquor stores that you visit on a regular basis.
-If you use street drugs, you probably have relationships with dealers and with other users who do the same thing, and you probably talk to or visit with them on a regular basis.
+For example, if you’re an alcoholic, you probably have bars or liquor stores that you visit regularly.
+If you use street drugs, you probably have relationships with dealers and other users who do the same thing, and you probably talk to or visit with them regularly.

 Those habits will have to change.
 It’s certainly possible to go to a bar and order water or soda, but you can’t expect it of yourself – especially not early on in the recovery process.
 It may be a possibility later if that’s what you want, but for now, you can start by staying away from that bar (or any bar).
 If you have friends who are actively using a substance you want to avoid, you’ll need to avoid those friends, as well, at least for now.
-Even if they promise not to pressure you, it’s not going to be easy to stay sober around people who are using, and it may be impossible for you to do so.
+Even if they promise not to pressure you, staying sober around people who are using will not be easy, and it may be impossible for you to do so.